drupalprojects/memcache/README.txt

 Example 2:

-In this example we define three memcached instances, two accessed over the network on localhost, and one on a Unix socket -- please note this is not a recommended configuration and it's highly unlikely you'd want to configure memcache to use both sockets and network addresses like this, instead you'd consistently use one or the other.
+In this example we define three memcached instances, two accessed over the network, and one on a Unix socket -- please note this is only an illustration of what is possible, and is not a recommended configuration as it's highly unlikely you'd want to configure memcache to use both sockets and network addresses like this, instead you'd consistently use one or the other.

-The instance on localhost port 11211 belongs to the 'default' cluster where everything gets cached that isn't otherwise defined.
-(We refer to it as a "cluster", but in our example our "clusters" involve only one instance.)
+The instance on port 11211 belongs to the 'default' cluster where everything gets cached that isn't otherwise defined.
+(We refer to it as a "cluster", but in this example our "clusters" involve only one instance.)
 The instance on port 11212 belongs to the 'pages' cluster, with the 'cache_page' table mapped to it -- so the Drupal page cache is stored in this cluster.
 Finally, the instance listening on a socket is part of the 'blocks' cluster, with the 'cache_block' table mapped to it -- so the Drupal block cache is stored here.
 Note that sockets do not have ports.

   $conf['cache_backends'][] = 'sites/all/modules/memcache/memcache.inc';
+  $conf['lock_inc'] = 'sites/all/modules/memcache/memcache-lock.inc';
+  $conf['memcache_stampede_protection'] = TRUE;
   $conf['cache_default_class'] = 'MemCacheDrupal';

   // The 'cache_form' bin must be assigned no non-volatile storage.